Web7Foundation/Specifications/methods/did-tdw-1-0-1.md

 A version of the code for the Decentralized Identifier Name System (TDWNS) reference implementation can be found in the following GitHub project: https://github.com/Web7Foundation/DnsServer.
 This project is the definitive reference implementation of the Decentralized Identifier Name System (TDWNS) and contains compliant reference implementations of
-Web 7.0 apps, DIDComm agents, and services.
+TDW apps, DIDComm agents, and services.

 ## 7. Acknowledgments